-The Institute for Research in Biomedicine was founded in 2000 with the clear and ambitious goal of advancing the study of human immunology, with particular emphasis on the mechanisms of host defense.
+The Institute for Research in Biomedicine was founded in 2000 with the goal of advancing the study of human immunology, with particular emphasis on the mechanisms of host defense.

 The IRB benefits from a wide international network of collaborations.

 In addition, the IRB provides teaching and training programs for graduate students from Swiss and foreign Universities.

 The 2018 Louis-Jeantet Prize for Medicine conferred to Prof. Antonio Lanzavecchia

 The Louis-Jeantet Foundation, during a ceremony hold on Wednesday April 25th at the Centre Médical Universitaire (CMU) in Geneva, conferred the 2018 Louis-Jeantet Prize...
 Read more

 Since March 1, 2018, Greta Guarda is heading the Immune Mechanisms laboratory at the IRB.
 Greta studied Molecular Biology at the University of Zurich and at the Swiss...
 Read more

 A Swiss team discovers new antibodies that nip malaria in the bud

 BELLINZONA and BASEL (Switzerland) – A Swiss team of researchers from the Institute for Research in Biomedicine, affiliated to the Università della Svizzera italiana,...
 Read more

 The endoplasmic reticulum (ER) is an intracellular organelle that produces all proteins destined to the cell surface, to the extracellular environments and to the...
 Read more